PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 The ``sendEventWithCategory`` method allows to specify next parameters:

 * A category (required) – this String defines the event category.
-You may define event categories based on the class of user actions, like clicks or gestures or voice commands, or you may define them based upon the features available in your application (play, pause, fast forward, etc.).
+You may define event categories based on the class of user actions ( e.g. clicks, gestures, voice commands), or you may define them based upon the features available in your application (e.g. play, pause, fast forward, etc.).

 * An action (required) – this String defines the specific event action within the category specified.
 In the example, we are essentially saying that the category of the event is user clicks, and the action is a button click.